 2. Study, review, and develop an understanding of responses and materials provided to the Commission by the modeling organizations.

-3. Participate with the Commission and SBA staff in developing, reviewing, and revising model tests and evaluations.
+3. Participate with the Commission and SBA staff in developing, reviewing, and revising hurricane model tests and evaluations.

-4. While on-site, verify, evaluate, and observe the techniques and assumptions used in the model for each member’s area of expertise.
+4. While on-site, verify, evaluate, and observe the techniques and assumptions used in the hurricane model for each member’s area of expertise.

-5. Identify and observe how various assumptions affect the model so as to identify to the Commission various sensitive components/aspects of the model.
+5. Identify and observe how various assumptions affect the hurricane model so as to identify to the Commission various sensitive components and aspects of the hurricane model.

-6. Discuss the model with the modeling organization’s professional staff to gain a clear understanding and confidence in the operation of the model and its description as provided to the Commission.
+6. Discuss the hurricane model with the modeling organization’s professional staff to gain a clear understanding and confidence in the operation of the hurricane model and its description as provided to the Commission.

 7. Participate in the administration of on-site tests.